 During monitoring and other field work we searched for non-territorial eagles on the islands.
-In addition, we received sighting information from the public, either directly or through the Bird Banding Lab.
-We entered sighting information in a Microsoft Access database (Microsoft Corporation, Redmond, WA).
+In addition, we received sighting information from the public, either directly or through the Bird Banding Lab, which we entered in a Microsoft Access database (Microsoft Corporation, Redmond, WA).